COMP 3511: Lecture 4

 - parameters

-: maximum number of bytes to be read: into the buffer
+int fd: file descriptor to be readvoid *buf: buffer the data will be read intosize_t count: maximum number of bytes to be read: into the buffer

 - return value

-: indicating end of file-1
+0: indicating end of file-1: indicating error

 - advantages: why use API over syscall?